This Easter Pavlova is proof that there really is a Pav for every season, holiday, and event. Easy to make, readily available ingredients!

 Well, it’s time to continue in my new mission of proving that there really is a Pavlova for every occasion.

-This one is a bit of a departure from my normal pavlovas, in the choice of fruit.
+This Easter meringue originally started out as a bit of a departure from my normal pavlovas, in the choice of fruit.

 With the exception of my Halloween Pavlova, I tend to exclusively use fresh fruit on all of my Pavlovas.
 I prefer fresh fruit to canned in general, in terms of appearance, texture, and taste.